About the Program

 Led by integrative physicians and health coaches, One Medical’s stress and anxiety management program consists of four weekly interactive group sessions.
 It’s an introductory-level course designed to acquaint participants with several highly efficient and effective stress relief techniques, all within a supportive and safe community atmosphere that emphasizes connection and shared learning.
 Health coaches will help guide you in how to incorporate these tools into your busy life.

 For your convenience and safety, Shift is currently being conducted online, via Zoom (a HIPAA-compliant video platform).

 Each session is billed to your insurance as a virtual medical visit, and subject to payer policies and restrictions for telehealth.
 You may be responsible for your regular copay, coinsurance, or deductible owed depending on your insurance benefits.
 Please check your insurance policy or reach out to your insurance provider to better understand your costs.

-We ask participants to commit to attending all four 2-hour group meetings, on the consecutive days listed above.
+We ask participants to commit to attending all four 2-hour group meetings.
 We also ask that you practice your new skills for 10 minutes a day during the course of the program.

 What to Expect

 Shift is a skills-based approach to stress and anxiety management.
 It is most beneficial for individuals struggling with stress management, generalized anxiety, and insomnia.* Shift is not group therapy, but does leverage the group format to facilitate a shared learning experience, and can be very effective when done in conjunction with therapy.